yazi-rs/yazi-rs.github.io/docs/plugins/common.md

 Based on [File](#file), with the following additional methods:

-- `size()` - The size of this file, returns a integer representing the size in bytes, or `nil` if its a directory and it has not been scanned
+- `size()` - The size of this file, returns an integer representing the size in bytes, or `nil` if its a directory and it has not been scanned
 - `mime()` - The mime-type string of this file
 - `prefix()` - The prefix of this file relative to `CWD`, which used in the flat view during search.
 For instance, if `CWD` is `/foo`, and the file is `/foo/bar/baz`, then the prefix is `bar/`
 - `icon()` - The [Icon](#icon) of this file, [`[icon]`](../configuration/theme.md#icons) rules are applied; if no rule matches, returns `nil`